jvpoulos/diabetes_pred/README.md

 - `tune_temporal.py` [temporal analyses]
 	- Hyperparameter optimization for temporal transfomer models using Ray Tune.

-- `visualize_attention.py` [temporal analyses]
-	- Loads a model checkpoint and extract the attention weights from it.
-Visualizes the attention weights, focusing on the average normalized attention weights per attention head for each feature value within each outcome group.
-The script will produce both a heatmap visualization and a table.

-- `attribution.py` [temporal analyses]
-	- Loads a model checkpoint and applies different attribution techniques from Captum, including Integrated Gradients for feature attribution and Conductance for layer and neuron attribution, to better understand the transformer predicting single-label classification.

 - `train.py` [static analyses]
 	- Trains transformer model, supporting Tab Transformer and FT Transformer.